1mgr007/DisTube-Example/README.md

 2. To get your Youtube Identity Token.
 - Navigate to YouTube video's watch page in a web browser.
+- Please login to your YouTube account if needed.
 - Open up dev tools (opt+cmd+j on mac).
 - Go to the source tab.
 - Searching for "ID_TOKEN".